Reflections on Psalm 1 —

 The way we honor and apply the Bible to our lives is extremely important to God.

-In this first psalm, David speaks of the blessing of God.
-Who else but David would understand what it means to be blessed?
-God specifically chose him to rule Israel.
-God made him a renowned giant-slayer and a victorious warlord with a long list of military victories.
-He blessed David with many royal offspring, and made him ruler of a vast empire.
-Yet David mentions none of these things when describing what it means to be blessed.
-Rather than point to any of these things, David defines blessed in terms of a healthy state of mind, one that is characterized by security, fulfillment, and resiliency.
+In this first psalm, the author speaks of the blessing of God.
+Many would consider blessings to be things like fabulous wealth, widespread popularity, or incredible success.
+Yet the author mentions none of these things.
+He defines blessed in terms of a healthy state of mind, one that is characterized by security, fulfillment, and resiliency.
+It is surprising, yet refreshing to understand these are the benefits God offers.
 In a world frenzied with materialism yet drowning in discontentment, these are precious commodities, rare jewels.

 Mind Your Way